SmarterApp/TDS_TestScoring/README.md

 # Welcome to the TestScoring Application

 The TestScoring project contains classes related to Test scoring.
-At this time classes are mostly stub (i.e. this project is DEPRECATED).
+At this time classes are mostly stub.

 ## License ##
 This project is licensed under the [AIR Open Source License v1.0](http://www.smarterapp.org/documents/American_Institutes_for_Research_Open_Source_Software_License.pdf).